 Install ad previews don’t deep link.
 We checked with a handful of Facebook reps to be sure.
 Clicking the preview button sends the ad to your phone, but the test ad doesn’t work with deep linking.
 It looks like the entire App Links system is disconnected from the preview system.

 Testing with App Ads Helper tool is possible but tough.
-App Links can be deferred deep linked through install with the App Ads Helper tool.
+App Links can be deferred deep linked through facebook install ads with the App Ads Helper tool.
 Find it on the developer portal.

 Here’s the workaround.
 It isn’t for the faint of heart: